digitalfabrik/integreat-app/native/docs/manual-builds.md

 cd ios && fastlane match development
 ```

-If you want to build for for a different environment than development (e.g. production), put that one in the command.
+If you want to build for a different environment than development (e.g. production), put that one in the command.

 - If you get an error that you can't clone the repo `app-signing`, request access.